 What happens to my super if I am an Australian citizen or permanent resident?

-If you’re an Australian citizen or a permanent resident, you probably won’t be able to access your super just because you’re going overseas, even if you’re moving away permanently.
+The ATO advises that if you’re an Australian citizen or a permanent resident, you probably won’t be able to access your super just because you’re going overseas, even if you’re moving away permanently.
 Your super will remain subject to the same rules as when you resided in Australia, accessible when you reach the preservation age and retire or if you meet one of the other conditions of release.

 But while you can’t access it early, your super will still be there, generating returns for when you do retire.
 If you’re moving overseas but working for an Australian employer, your employer may still need to make super contributions into your account on your behalf.